mannyyang/magic-mirror/README.md

 When deploying assets, modules need to be added manually since each is it's own git repo that needs to be cloned.

+Features to implement:
+1. Drag and drop layout editor
+2. config editor

 ![MagicMirror²: The open source modular smart mirror platform. ](.github/header.png)

 <p align="center">